+to carried at all times by the RCO and ac

+1 ON THE COMMAND "STOP

+Stop all firing and movement and await inst

+, - ·

-2 GIVE FIRST AID AND GET MEDICAL HELP (If required) Implement the medical emergency plan.
+2 GIVE FIRST AID AND GET MEDIC AL HELD (If required)

-ENSURE WEAPON SAFETY AND PRESERVE EVIDENCE 3 Do not attempt to unload, make safe, strip or clean any weapon involved, (unless not doing it would increase the risk to personnel) or alter bearing, range or elevation setting.
-(If necessary move personnel to safety) INFORM AND SEEK ADVICE 4 (This is a Unit responsibility.
-Using the detail recorded in Figure 2-2 of Pam 21 will assist) CONTACT RANGE CONTROL (DO NOT DIAL 999 - Leave that to Range Control) When Firing is taking place and on & Training Range system: Ext 223 Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1530 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO Sat 0800 - 1530 At all other times call the Main Guardroom Mil: 94552 8036 / 0151 9294926 (manned 24/7) Include: Number of casualties and whether life is at risk.
-Types of injury if known (e.g. gunshot wound etc.) Position a guide on the road at the back of the range to meet the ambulance.
-The Guardroom will escort the ambulance to meet your guide who will lead them to the casualty.
-Inform the EXERCISE DIRECTOR AND SENIOR PLANNING OFFICER ATO, AINC and Def AIB Land (Ops) (Are always to be informed).
-Def AIB Land Eng and SIB RMP (On SASC/Def AIB Land (Ops) advice).
-CORDON THE AREA AND GATHER EVIDENCE 5 Protect evidence.
-Everything is to remain in situ until seen by investigators.
-Personnel are to mark their position with a helmet or PLCE.
+Implement the medical em

+ergency plan.

+3 ENSURE WEAPON SAFETY AND F DRESERVE EVIDENCE

+3 Do not attempt to unload, make safe, strip or clean any weapon involved,

+alter bearing, range or elevation setting.
+(If nec

+and bearing, range of dievation setting. (if not bessary move personner to safety)

+4 INFORM AND SEEK ADVICE

+- (This is a Unit responsibility.
+Using the detail record

+(1.110.10.0.0.1111.1100)

+CONTACT RANGE CONTROL (DO NOT DIAL 9 999 - Leave that to Range Control)

+When Firing is taking place and on & Training Range system: Ext 223

+Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038

+Mon-Thu & Sun 0800 - 1530 Civ: 0151 9292539

+Fri 0800 - 1530 OR BY RADIO

+Sat 0800 - 1530

+At all other times call the Main Guardroom Mil: 94552 8036 / 0151 9294926

+(manned 24/7)

+Include: Number of casualties and

+Types of injury if known (e.g. gunshot wound etc.)

+Position a guide on the road at the back of the

+The Guardroom will escort the ambulance to meet you r guide who will lead them to the casualty.

+Inform the EXERCISE DIRECTOR AND S

+ATO, AINC and Def AIB Land (Ops) (A

+Def AIB Land Eng and SIB RMP (On SASC/D ef AIB Land (Ops) advice).

+5 CORDON THE AREA AND GA THER EVIDENCE

+Protect evidence.
+Everything is to remain in situ until seen by investigator s.
+Personnel are to mark their position with a helmet or

+PLCE. ·

 Record weapon details.
 Damaged weapons, lodged bullets, empty cases are to be left where they fell.
-(If necessary seek Armourer assistance).
+(If necessary seek Armourer

+assistance).

 Identify witnesses.
-To prevent influencing, stop discussion and separate witnesses.
-Witnesses are to produce a brief written account of the events.
+To prevent influencing, stop discussion and separate v witnesses.
+Witnesses are to produce a brief written account

+of the events.

 Make a sketch map for the investigators.
-Record the position of all fragments and personnel (injured and witnesses), stating the direction they were facing, their stance, weapon state and the direction of their weapon.
-6 CONTROL AMMUNITION AND EVIDENCE Record the ADAC, designation and BKI of the ammunition, It is to be segregated and not used again unless approved by ATO.
-Misfires/Blinds are to be destroyed in accordance with this pamphlet and ATO instructions and reported to ATO using Figure 4 detail.
-Only after all investigating agencies have been consulted should the ATO authorise clearance of the scene.
-SUSPENSION OF RANGE STAFF 7 All Range Staff directly involved are temporarily suspended, pending investigation.
-RECORD THE ACCIDENT/INCIDENT IN THE LAND RANGE LOG 906 Or 906A 8 This is the Conducting Officers responsibility MOD 510 are Mandatory for Regulars & Reserves, MOD 492 for Cadet Forces USEFUL NUMBERS FOR NON-EMERGENCY (I.E. NOT LIFE THREATENING) 9.
-16 years and over: Southport General Hospital 01704 547471 a. b.
-Under 16: Ormskirk General Hospital 01695 577111
+Record the position of all fragme

+direction they were facing, their stance, weapon state and the direction of f their weapon.

+6 CONTROL AMMUNITION A

+Record the ADAC, designation and BKI of the ammunition, It is to be seg

+Misfires/Blinds are to be destroyed in accordance with this pamphlet and

+Only after all investigating agencies have been consulted should the ATC authorise clearance of the scene.

+7 SUSPENSION OF RAN

+All Range Staff directly involved are temporarily suspended, pending investigation.

+LAND DANGE LOG COS COSC

+8 RECORD THE ACCIDENT/INCIDENT IN THE

+This is the Conducting Office

+MOD 510 are Mandatory for Regulars & Reser ves, MOD 492 for Cadet Forces

+,

+9. USEFUL NUMBERS FOR NON-EMERGENCY (I.E. NOT LIFE THREATENING)

+• a.
+16 years and over: Southport General F

+1 b.
+Under 16: Ormskirk General Hospital 0